brianhempel/adjusted_severe_training_targets/README.md

 Thunderstorm wind reports in [Storm Data](https://www.ncdc.noaa.gov/stormevents/) are coded as either "estimated" (i.e. from damage) or "measured" from an instrument.
 For severe wind (50+ knots), most reports (89%) are estimated, whereas only a few (11%) are measured.

-Estimated reports skew towards the eastern CONUS (number within 25 miles shown below).
+Estimated reports skew towards the eastern CONUS (number of report-hours per year shown below, using a 25mi radius to look for reports).

 ![estimated_report_hours_per_year](plots/estimated_report_hours_per_year.png)